johannschopplich/nuxt-kirby/docs/api/use-kql.md

 })
 ```

-Now, every `useKql` call will be directly use the Kirby instance by sending requests from the client:
+Now, every `useKql` call will directly use the Kirby instance by sending requests from the client:

 ```ts{3}
 const { data } = await useKql(query)